Chart Color Schemes

 Health performance in Wangaratta Surrounds is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Wangaratta Surrounds faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
-Approximately 50% of its total population (~5,083 people) has private health cover, lower than the national average of 55.3%.
+The rate of private health cover is relatively low at approximately 50% of the total population (~5,106 people), compared to the national average of 55.3%.

-The most common medical conditions are arthritis (10.4%) and asthma (8.6%).
-Around 65.6% of residents declare themselves completely clear of medical ailments, compared to 60.4% in Rest of Vic..
-The area has 23.9% of residents aged 65 and over (2,425 people), lower than the 25.7% in Rest of Vic..
+The most common medical conditions are arthritis and asthma, impacting 10.4 and 8.6% of residents respectively.
+Meanwhile, 65.6% of residents declare themselves completely clear of medical ailments, compared to 60.4% across Rest of Vic..
+The area has 23.9% of residents aged 65 and over (2,436 people), which is lower than the 25.7% in Rest of Vic..
 Health outcomes among seniors are particularly strong, performing better than the general population in health metrics.

 Frequently Asked Questions - Health